cloudposse-terraform-components/aws-cloudtrail/src/README.md

 # Component: `cloudtrail`

-This component is responsible for provisioning cloudtrail auditing in an individual account.
+This component is responsible for provisioning CloudTrail auditing in an individual AWS account.
 It's expected to be used alongside
 [the `cloudtrail-bucket` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/cloudtrail-bucket)
 as it utilizes that bucket via remote state.

-This component can either be deployed selectively to various accounts with `is_organization_trail=false`, or alternatively created in all accounts if deployed to the management account `is_organization_trail=true`.
+This component can either be deployed selectively to various accounts with `is_organization_trail=false`, or alternatively created in all accounts if deployed to the management account with `is_organization_trail=true`.
 ## Usage

 **Stack Level**: Global